mirage/mirage-www/tmpl/wiki/hello-world.md

 IP address: 10.0.0.2
 ```

-Now in another terminal, configure `tap0` and you should then be able to ping
-the unikernel's interface:
+Now you should be able to ping the unikernel's interface:

 ```
-$ sudo ifconfig tap0 10.0.0.1 255.255.255.0 up
 $ ping 10.0.0.2
 PING 10.0.0.2 (10.0.0.2) 56(84) bytes of data.
 64 bytes from 10.0.0.2: icmp_seq=1 ttl=38 time=0.527 ms